equinor/az-static-web-app-docs-template/README.md

  6. Make a change in the docs and recompile the documentation by running `poetry run sphinx-build -b html source/sphinx-example build/sphinx-example`
  7. Commit the recompiled docs
- 8. View you web app to view the changes!
+ 8. Visit your web app to view the changes!

 ### Automate compilation of docs
 Azure Static Web Apps does not support building non-Javascript projects and therefore you have compile the docs before it gets deployed.
-Github Actions allows us to compile the HTML files before we deploy them to the web app.
-Doing it this way allows us to delete the build files so that we do not have to have them in the repository.
-It also ensures that we do not have to run any manual steps to update the documentation.
+Thankfully, Github Actions allows us to compile the HTML files before we deploy them to the web app.
+Doing it in this way allows us to delete the build files, so that we do not have to have them committed into our repository.
+Furthermore, it ensures that we do not have to run any manual steps to update the documentation.
 Neat!
-This also means that we can use almost any type of documentation compiler as long as it is possible to install on the Github Action build server and it compiles to HTML.
+This also means that we can use almost any type of documentation compiler as long as it is possible to install on the Github Action build server and it can compile to HTML.
 Nice!
 For this repository, `sphinx` is used, but it can modified to work with your preferred build tool.

 To build the `sphinx` docs, we need to add some custom build steps to our workflow app.
 This should be added just below the first step `actions/checkout@v2`: